This is my round up post for the Australian Women Writers Challenge 2019.

 The late Jan Mark wrote some superb books for young readers.
 This is a ‘first story’ that shows she could do it for the very young as well.
 A cat likes to sleep in ‘my’ hat.
 Behold, one day half a dozen kittens have joined her in the hat.
 It’s more than 30 years old now, though this is a new edition.
 Maybe the images of kittens and broad-brimmed straw hat come from a different era, but its appeal is still strong.
 I picked this up off the library shelf and it elicited several exclamations of ‘More!’

-My Dog Bigsy and Mr Archimedes’ Bath are the thirty-fourth and thirty fifth books I’ve read as part of the 2019 Australian Women Writers Challenge.
+My Dog Bigsy and Mr Archimedes’ Bath are the thirty-fifth and thirty-sixth books I’ve read as part of the 2019 Australian Women Writers Challenge.
 I’ll say it again: though Pamela Allen is a New Zealander and lives there now, she lived and worked for a long time in Australia, including when she created this book.

 Keri Glastonbury was interviewed by Jim Kellar in the Newcastle Herald in August.
 There’s much talk in the interview (you can read it all here) about the Newcastle-ness of the book – the local sights, snippets of lore, the city’s history and its present.
 Then, as if Keri Glastonbury is worried by the non-academic tenor of the conversation, she warns, ‘I don’t want people to think it’s accessible.’
 Readers, she says, ‘will be confronted with experimental poetics.’